 On February 21, 1848, John Quincy Adams’s unbridled life ended dramatically.
 While debating the situation of the Mexican-American war veterans in Congress, Adams suffered a cerebral stroke and fell lifeless to the floor.
 Some fellow congressmen claimed that when Adams collapsed to the floor in the House he said, “This is the last of earth—I am composed.”
 Taken to the Speaker's Room in the Capitol Building, he died two days later in the presence of his wife and fellow congressmen.

 Many believe that Adams’s most significant accomplishments didn’t happen during his years as president, but during his time as a diplomat and as a member of the House of Representatives.
 His spirit of independence, intelligence, and diligence never got him the credit he deserved because of his reserved and serious personality.
 Although he failed to appeal to the affections of people in ways that other presidents did, he always worked to serve his country—a true public servant until his final day.

-West, Doug.
+- West, Doug.
 John Quincy Adams: A Short Biography – Sixth President of the United States.
-C&D Publications.
+Missouri: C&D Publications.
 2018.